 - Contact the company or website which it refers to and let them know that your password has been used in this way so that they can investigate.

-- As the email is an attempt at fraud, you can report it to Action Fraud at www.actionfraud.police.co.uk or by calling 0300 123 2040.
+- If you have lost money to this type of fraud, you can report it to Action Fraud at www.actionfraud.police.co.uk or by calling 0300 123 2040.
 If you are in Scotland, call Police Scotland on 101.

 Actual email text